zachbellay/podscription/README.md

 - [x] Give Makefile ability to discern between docker-compose and docker compose (the dash)
     - solved by upgrading docker version
 - [x] Fix server 500 error when using whitenoise in production
+    - (problem was that in index.html the static url was referring to /src/assets which only works in dev)
+- [x] Reduce image sizes from ~7GB/image to a more reasonable size
+    - [x] Remove playwright from python + docker containers
+    - [x] Remove scrapy, billiard, airflow, etc
+    - [x] Fix the requirements.txt to have actually relevant modules (lots of stale stuff)
+    - [x] Remove wget, curl, gcc, g++, build-essentials from ending up in final image
+    - [x] Do this for:
+        - [x] flower
+        - [x] whisper-worker
+        - [x] rss-reader-worker
+        - [x] django
+        - [ ] frontend
+- [x] Order "All Podcasts" view podcast list (so that it is deterministic)
+    - [x] Add hit counter so we can order by "popularity"